oddbird/oddsite/content/2019/10/09/css-tricks-sass-modules.rst

 author: miriam
 canonical: https://css-tricks.com/introducing-sass-modules/
 elsewhere: CSS Tricks
-tags: [Elsewhere, code, modules, sass]
+tags: [Elsewhere, Code, Modules, Sass, Tutorial, CSS Tricks]
 image:
   - src: 'blog/2019/sass-logo.png'
 summary: |
-  Sass just launched a major new feature you might recognize from other languages: a module system.
-This is a big step forward for @import. one of the most-used Sass-features.
-While the current @import rule allows you to pull in third-party packages, and split your Sass into manageable "partials," it has a few limitations:
+  Sass rercently launched a major new feature you might recognize from other languages: a module system.
+  The new syntax will replace ``@import`` with ``@use`` and ``@forward`` -- a big step forward for making Sass partials
+  (one of the languages most used features) more readable, performant, and safe.
+  This article goes into detail, but you can also read `brief primer </2019/10/02/sass-modules>`_ for a quick introduction.

 CSS Tricks: Introducing Sass Modules